-I wrote a post about pregnancy signs while breastfeeding that is extremely popular.
-Many women want to know if it’s possible to get pregnant while breastfeeding and hear more about any possible signs of pregnancy.
-I can say it is definitely possible.
-I am still nursing my almost two year old, and this is now the second time I have gotten pregnant while breastfeeding.
-Since I have done it twice I thought I would expand on that original post.
+I wrote a post about pregnancy signs while breastfeeding which is extremely popular.
+Many women want to know if it’s even possible to get pregnant while breastfeeding, and many want to hear more about any possible symptoms of pregnancy while breastfeeding.

 One difference, while it is rare, is that it is possible to get pregnant before your period returns.
-Since you can ovulate while breastfeeding before your period returns the absence or presence of a period is not a surefire sign.
+Since you can ovulate while breastfeeding before your period returns, the absence or presence of a period is not a surefire sign of pregnancy like it is normally.

 I noticed fatigue early on with my second pregnancy.
-This time not so much.
+During my third pregnancy I did not notice it as soon.
+I was breastfeeding during both pregnancies.

 Extreme or extra thirsty.